- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

-The Spirit is Cardo’s least expensive Bluetooth unit, but it comes with all the features and reliability you’ll need for talking to a passenger or even one other rider as long as you’re within line of sight.
-The Spirit comes in Cardo’s larger Freecom lineup, which is their mid-range Bluetooth headset line.
 The Spirit is meant for a rider and passenger to communicate, while the Freecom 2+ and Freecom 4+ are meant for 2 and 4 riders to communicate with each other.
-There is also a Spirit HD version that allows the user to manage sound profiles and includes 40mm HD speakers, instead of the standard 32mm.
+There is also a Spirit HD version that allows the rider to manage sound profiles and includes 40mm HD speakers, instead of the standard 32mm.
 Or you could pick up the 45mm JBL kit for an audio experience that is nothing short of beautiful.

 What makes the Cardo Spirit our top pick for riders who just want to listen to music and chat with a passenger?

 Cardo Spirit Highlights

 Great Sound Quality

 Reviewers mention 32mm speakers on this unit can lose clarity at high volumes, but upgrading to the Spirit HD with 40mm speakers fixes this.
 Plus, Cardo offers JBL speakers as an add-on unit.
 Get the best price on that here.
-The noise cancelling on the mic of this bluetooth headset also rivals Sena’s Advanced Noise Control.
+The noise cancelling on the mic on these Bluetooth communicators also rivals Sena’s Advanced Noise Control.

 Killer Features: Audio Sharing, Call to Intercom, Charge while you Ride

-Cardo has really leaned into customer needs with their latest offerings, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
+Cardo Systems has really leaned into customer needs with their latest Bluetooth communicators, consistently evolving their products to address some of the common outstanding pain points in motorcycle bluetooth headsets.
 Battery life on the Spirit series is stellar at 10 hours (13 for the Spirit HD), but in case you forget to charge, you can charge this unit while you ride.

 You can also share the music you’re listening to with your passenger’s Cardo unit, and route incoming calls to both of you.
 Want to tune into the radio?
-No problem – this bluetooth headset has a built-in FM radio with 6 preset stations.
+No problem – this motorcycle bluetooth headset has a built-in FM radio with 6 preset stations.

 Specs of Cardo Spirit